LaureanoS/ECE-445/README.md

 Both OP-AMPs can be implemented in one component, we will choose the:

-- Texas Instruments #TLV9154QDYYRQ1 : It has 4 channels in case any one breaks down (we will only use 2), $1.65, ask Jason about what specs are important in the OP-AMPs.
+- Texas Instruments #TLV9154QDYYRQ1 : It has 4 channels in case any one breaks down (we will only use 2), $1.65, ASK JASON WHAT SPECS ARE IMPORTANT FOR THE OP-AMPS.

+After choosing the OP-AMPs we also need the three resistors R0, R1 and R2 (ASK JASON WHY DO WE NEED R0)

+After calculating what Vref and R2/R1 ratio we will need to convert the +-1Volt to 0-5Volts we know that Vref=-5/3V and R2/R1=3/2, so now we can choose two resistances that meet these ratio.
+(ASK JASON ABOUT THE SIZE OF THE RESISTANCE I THINK BIG TO REDUCE CURRENT LOADS).